 She compared the brat to Jesus who, according to Esther, did not waste time worrying about other people’s “toylessness.”

 But then, she topped it.
 She rebuked the same mother for stopping her son from kicking their cat.
 The cat, Esther bluntly explained, was teaching the child.

 Later, in a strange riff, Esther had Abraham spouting the virtues of copyright protections.
 Followers had copied her online workshops and shared them over the internet.

 This disrupted the flow of

-Abraham-Hicks Publishing operation filed a lawsuit, something Abraham-Hicks 1.0 said was never a good idea.
-Contradictory as this was, Esther went on to top even that.
+The Abraham-Hicks Publishing operation filed a lawsuit, something Abraham-Hicks 1.0 said was never a good idea.
+But Esther beat even that.

 Abraham-Hicks 2.0 In Full Bloom